Quick facts

 – Deaths by road user type: 49.1% car, 25.6% light trucks, 2.9% large trucks, 21.3% motorcycles, 1.1% other or unknown

-A law banning handheld phone use went into effect this year a decade after drivers were prohibited from sending or reading texts.
+Massachusetts prohibits handheld phone use while driving in addition to its texting ban.
 Nearly three of every four Massachusetts drivers and front-seat passengers wear seat belts, which have saved more than 374,000 lives between 1975 and 2017 around the country.
 Massachusetts was also among the states with the lowest percentage of fatalities on rural roads.

 Canva